 A short life working group has been recommenced with NHST support service and Estates in order to review the accommodation needs for CCATS, IDART, Urgent Care and Community AHP's.
 A consultation paper to be completed in relation to engaging with staff re: accommodation moves.
 Paper to be written to describe the options going forward (option appraisal) in conjunction with NHST estates and support services.
+The HSCP has initiated a working group focussing on accommodation requirements across the Partnership and the HSCP is represented on the One Public Estate and PKC Working Smarter working groups.

-Risk 982 - Mental Health Medical Workforce in P&K HSCP
+Health Risk 982 - Mental Health Medical Workforce in P&K HSCP